Fabien2S/SteamworksNET/README.md

 [...]
 // When you no longer need the event, you can call .Dispose() on it
-// You do not needs to dispose the callbacks when shutting down the API (Client or Server are managed separately) lobbyEnterCallback.Dispose()
+// You do not need to dispose the callbacks when shutting down the API lobbyEnterCallback.Dispose()

 ```